chris-hall-hu/drupal8_codio/README.md

  - Add a reset script to write a new install of Drupal over the existing one.
  - Create the Codio startup script, to ensure that all required services are running.
  - Improve messaging
- - Consider other tools that may be uses to install.
+ - Consider other tools that may be useful to install.